Electric vans: the new way to travel

 Silent comfort

-Favorable European directives
+Favourable European directives

 The disadvantages of electric vans for van life: myth or reality?

-How to overcome the problem of autonomy?
+How can we overcome the problem of autonomy?

-The problem of charging infrastructure
+The problem of recharging infrastructure

-Get my quote
+Get my offer

-Generally speaking, the weather is always a disadvantage of van life, as poor atmospheric conditions can have various negative effects on a vanlifer's daily life.
+Generally speaking, the weather is always a disadvantage of van life, as poor weather conditions can have various negative effects on a vanlifer's daily life.
 But when it comes to electric vans, the situation can be even worse.
-While warm temperatures barely affect the performance of electric vehicles, cold temperatures can exponentially reduce the vehicle's range.
+While hot temperatures barely affect the performance of electric vehicles, cold temperatures can exponentially reduce the vehicle's range.
 This is because lithium batteries perform poorly in extreme conditions, but especially when it's very cold.

 Top 5 electric vans to convert into a van